Likes and Dislikes ESL Games, Activities and Worksheets

 Broken Sentences

 In this rewarding likes and dislikes game, students match sentence halves together to practice various phrases that express likes and dislikes.
-In pairs, students have ten minutes to join sentence halves together to make 20 sentences that express preferences.
+In pairs, students have ten minutes to match sentence halves together to form 20 sentences that express preferences.
 Pairs score one point for each correct sentence.
 The pair with the highest score at the end of the game is the winner.

 Broken Sentences Preview